ExtremeNetworksSA/XIQ_WiNG_AP_CCG_to_location/readme.md

 ### messages
 Status messages will be printed on the screen as the script collects the data.
 Once all the data is collected any issue with the mapping of CCGs and locations will be printed on the screen and logged in the log file with ERROR level.
 If devices are found that can be moved they will print and be logged as INFO messages.
 Any issues with API calls will also print to the screen and be logged.
-If any API call fail the script will automatically attempt up to 4 additional times.
+If any API call fails, the script will automatically attempt up to 4 additional times.

 ### flags
 There is an optional flag that can be added when the script is ran.